 - (65) Having regard, inter alia, to the relevant considerations of the ECB set out in its FOLTF assessment, the SRB concludes that there is no reasonable prospect that any alternative private sector measures could prevent the failure of the Institution within a reasonable timeframe. - (66) In particular, the Institution had very limited options to obtain funding via regular market transactions or central bank operations and has not been able to mobilise sufficient additional liquidity.
-The Institution put in place several measures to correct the liquidity position, [...].
+The Institution put in place several measures to correct the liquidity position, including de-risking its exposures with a Russian connection, reducing its USD exposures, increasing its cash reserves, activating its recovery plan and trying (but not succeeding) to get liquidity support from SBRF.
 Nevertheless, these measures were not sufficient to reverse the deterioration of the liquidity position of the Institution.
 Moreover, the recovery plan of the Institution does not include any other options which would be suitable under the current circumstances.
-The Institution did not indicate any prospect of any other private solution that could prevent a failure. [...].
+The Institution did not indicate any prospect of any other private solution that could prevent a failure.
+The Institution informed the ECB that it could reasonably be expected that the Institution is likely to be unable to pay its debts and liabilities as they fall due in the near future, [...].

 - (67) [...] - (68) There are no further available supervisory or early intervention measures that could restore the liquidity position of the Institution in an immediate way and allow it to ensure sufficient time in order to implement measures.
 The available measures to the ECB as competent authority under the national transposition of Article 104 of Directive 2013/36/EU11 (CRD) and Articles 27-29 of Directive 2014/59/EU or under Article 16 of Regulation (EU) No 1024/201312 have been explored but they cannot allow the institution to be in a position to meet its liabilities and other debt as they fall due, given the extent and pace of the liquidity deterioration observed. - (69) At the same time, the exercise of the power to write down or convert the Institution's capital instruments and eligible liabilities in accordance with Article 21(1) of Regulation (EU) No 806/2014 independently of any resolution action would not be able to prevent the failure of the Institution.
-In particular, the inability of the Institution to pay its debts as they fall due would still remain to the extent that the write-down or conversion of the Institution's capital instruments would not be suitable to immediately address the continuous deterioration of its liquidity position. - (70) In view of the above considerations, it is concluded that there are objective elements leading to the conclusion that there are no alternative measures which could prevent the failure of the Institution within a reasonable timeframe.
+In particular, the inability of the Institution to pay its debts as they fall due would still remain to the extent that the writedown or conversion of the Institution's capital instruments would not be suitable to immediately address the continuous deterioration of its liquidity position. - (70) In view of the above considerations, it is concluded that there are objective elements leading to the conclusion that there are no alternative measures which could prevent the failure of the Institution within a reasonable timeframe.
 Accordingly, the condition set out in Article 18(1)(b) of Regulation (EU) No 806/2014 is satisfied in respect of the Institution.